WetHat/MarkdownToHtml/markdown/2.3.1/Find-MarkdownFiles.md

 <blockquote>

-Omits the specified markdown files.
-The value of this parameter qualifies the Path parameter.
-Enter a path element or pattern, such as "D*.md".
+Omit the specified files.
+Enter comma separated list of path elements or patterns, such as "D*.md".
 Wildcards are permitted.

+---

 Parameter Property         | Value
 --------------------------:|:----------